First order rigidity of homeomorphism groups of manifolds: Preliminaries

 Recall from the introduction that the group $G\le\Homeo(X)$ is \emph{locally dense} if for each nonempty open set $U$ and for each $p\in U$ we have hat

 More weakly, we say $G$ is \emph{locally moving} if the rigid stabilizer of each nonempty open set is nontrivial.

 If $G$ is a locally moving group of homeomorphisms of $X$ then $\ro(X)$ has no atoms, and the set of extended supports is \emph{dense} in the complete Boolean algebra $\ro(X)$, i.e.~ for all $U\in\ro(X)$ there exists $g\in G$ such that $\suppe g\subseteq U$; see \cite{Rubin1996} and \cite[Theorem 3.6.11]{KK2021book}.
-When the ambient space is a manifold, we note a fundamental observation that every regular open set can actually be represented as the extended support of some homeomorphism.
-We write when $V$ is the disjoint union of two sets $U_1$ and $U_2$.
+When the ambient space is a manifold, the fundamental observation is that every regular open set can actually be represented as the extended support of some homeomorphism.